Python-Markdown/markdown/docs/extensions/api.md

 But, the new processor allows you handle much more complex patterns that are too much for Python's Re to handle.
-For instance, to handle nested brackets in link patterns, the builtin link inline processor uses the following pattern to find where a link *might* start:
+For instance, to handle nested brackets in link patterns, the built-in link inline processor uses the following pattern to find where a link *might* start:

 ```python